-In its statement, the Human Rights Advisory Council pointed out that an assessment of the impact on human rights primarily depends on the length of detention: the shorter the period of detention, the less sensitive are the requirements with respect to sanitary facilities.
+In its statement, the Human Rights Advisory Council pointed out that an assessment of the impact on human rights primarily depends on the length of detention: the shorter the period of detention, the less Length of detention matters

 In the opinion of the Human Rights Advisory Council, when a cell is occupied by multiple persons, there must be an adequate visual barrier (e.g. curtain), or the detained person must be granted the opportunity to relieve himself in a partitioned toilet outside of the detention area - even during a short-term detention.
 No visual barrier is necessary in single-person cells when detention is only short-term.
 This conforms to the CPT standards for police custody (see CPT standards, p.
 15, margin no. 47).